 - time of year (you may get a better price in off-seasons).

 An installer's fees can range from $600 to $750 and depend on a number of factors.
-As always, it's a good idea to get a few quotes to compare before committing.
+As always, it's a good idea to get a few quotes before committing.

 You'll need a licensed air conditioner technician to ensure your system is installed legally and safely, and to ensure your product warranty isn't voided.
 They'll usually also need electrical qualifications to wire the unit into your home.
 Plumbing accreditation may be needed if the air con drain has to be connected to your home's waste water system.